 I hold a Masters of Arts in Counseling, with a specialization in college student development – I chose to do a 60-credit-hour degree plan, rather than 48, and I supplemented my counseling core with student affairs classes.
 College counseling is a broad field which ”can best be understood as the intersection of a professional activity and an environment” (from Laura Dean’s excellent article, College Counseling: Union and Intersection, which I would consider required reading for folks entering this field).
-My goal is to use the skills and experiences I’ve gained while pursuing this degree to serve the Student Affairs profession.

 So far, my experiences are broadly varied, and I have loved each and every opportunity I’ve pursued.
-The common thread, through everything I have done, is that I use counseling skills to help students intentionally process their experiences in order to help make meaning.
+The common thread, through everything I have done, is that I use counseling skills to help students (and parents, now!) intentionally process their experiences in order to help make meaning.
 My professional motto is “bloom where you are planted”: I believe in working hard and being kind, wherever I am.
-My professional goal is to find a job that will allow me to continue using my counseling skills to do exactly that.